 - 2 garlic cloves, crushed

 - 4 Tbs.
-Asian Chili Sauce, use less for less heat but add more broth
+Asian Chili Sauce/paste, use less for less heat.
+Read notes.

 - 4 Tbs.
 Chicken stock/Beef or vegetable as a sub.

 - Light soy sauce to taste (apx.
 1/2-1 tsp.)

 - 2 Tbs.
 Lemon or Lime juice

 - Drizzle sesame oil and garnish with sesame seeds

 - In a large Ziploc bag place chicken drumsticks.
 You can take skin off, if you dislike.

 - Pour in Soy sauce and drop crushed and peeled garlic, you can mince if you wish, for little kick and sweetness balance it with juice of 1 orange, and zest of 1 orange(optional**).
 Close the bag, massage the chicken drumsticks with all the marinade for few seconds to code everything.
 Put on the side and let it marinade for at least 30 minutes.